What Happens During an ASHRAE Level 2 Site Visit

 - Detailed walkthrough of any mechanical systems we couldn’t fully cover on Day 1

-- Photo documentation of equipment nameplates, model numbers, and condition
+- Photo documentation of equipment nameplates, model numbers, and condition (necessary for equipment cost estimating and specification research)

-- Measurement of any systems that needed off-hours access
+- Measurement of any systems that needed off-hours access (late-night measurement of night-setback performance, for example)

 What the Building Team Has to Do